Ad concept testing surveys are like taking a test drive before purchasing a car.

 Especially If there are a lot of directions you could go with your campaign, you will be glad you completed ad concept testing.

 When brands decide to add a component of ad concept testing to their marketing strategy, their first thought tends to conduct this research with their in-house marketing team or marketing agency.

-However, it is not recommended to use either of these methods but instead a third-party market research company.
+However, it is not recommended to work with a marketing agency but instead a third-party market research company.
 Here’s why.

 Zero Preconceived Notions 🤔

 When you work in a specific industry for an extended period, there are natural preconceived notions that develop regarding your body of work.